justprodev/json_fetcher/README.md

 # json_fetcher

-Tools to easily work with JSON services / data over HTTP.
+Tools to easily work with JSON services/data over HTTP.

+Caching is included out of the box (files are managed by [flutter_cache_manager](https://github.com/Baseflow/flutter_cache_manager)).

 ## Getting Started